pkoppstein/jm/README.md

 (1) Install "JSON Machine"

-The simplest way to install "JSON Machine" is to run:
+The simplest way to install "JSON Machine" is usually to run:
 ```
 composer require halaxa/json-machine
 ```
 in the user's home directory or in the same directory in which you intend to install the `jm` script.

 To install `composer`, you could try `brew install composer` using homebrew.
-See also "Additional Documentation" below.
+See "Additional Documentation" below for further details and alternatives.

 If you wish to clone or download the JSON Machine repository instead of installing it using `composer`, then please note that `jm` will